Robust Markov Decision Process: Beyond Rectangularity: Numerical experiments.

-The deviation on each component of the factor vectors $\boldsymbol{w}_{1},...,\boldsymbol{w}_{r}$ are constrained to be smaller than $\tau.$ Moreover, for each factor vector the deviations on each component are independent and the total deviation is constrained to be smaller than $c \sqrt{S}\cdot \tau;$ this is motivated by Central Limit Theorem and in our experiment we use $c=1$.
+The deviations on each component of the factors $\bm{w}_{1},...,\bm{w}_{r}$ are constrained to be smaller than $\tau.$ Moreover, for each factor vector the deviations on each component are independent and the total deviation is constrained to be smaller than $c \sqrt{S}\cdot \tau.$ We refer to \cite{BS2004}, Theorem 3, and \cite{bertsimas2006robust}, Section 2.1, for details about the choice of the budget of uncertainty, and the results relating the value of the deviation in $\| \cdot \|_{1}$, the probability of constraint violation and the degree of conservatism of optimal robust policies.